There’s no shortage of tech platforms for hosting and selling digital products: you’ve got PayPal, Gumroad, email, Stripe, and even Dropbox.

 Students react to the new branded members area

-Because of the way Becca promoted her course with her personal touch approach, it was key that the user experience continue to be personalized.
+Because of the way Becca promoted her course with her personal touch approach, it was key that the user experience continues to be personalized.

 The worst thing that can happen for a course creator is to have a great “sales experience” but a lack luster “learning experience” for customers.